Three Vulnerability Scanners in a Black Box Face-off with Metasploitable

-The following article shows results from a test in which I have chosen to target three different vulnerability scanners in a "black box" test against a Metasploitable version 2 Virtualbox.
-In such a test the vulnerability scanner run against a target with no prior knowledge or credentialed access to the system.
+The following article reveals findings from a test where I chose to challenge three distinct vulnerability scanners in a "black box" examination against a Metasploitable version 2 Virtualbox.

 In this high-level comparison of Nessus, Nexpose, and OpenVAS, I have not attempted a detailed metric-based analysis with the reason being it would be difficult to get a conclusive result due to the large differences in detection and the categorization of vulnerabilities by the different solutions.